algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ### 1.3 Backend Overview (Workflow)

 Bubble's workflow is the brain behind the intuitive user interface.
-You can see it as the backend of the project.
+This is the section where is located the backend of the project.
 Bubble workflows are mainly composed of:

-#### A. Trigger/Event
+#### A. Trigger/Event <!-- omit in toc -->

 The trigger event is a block that starts the workflow, such as: